mhild/xyna_microservice/README.md

 > [!CAUTION]
 > This is a proof-of-concept - not production-ready
 > - the os architecture is limited to amd64/x86 (arm64 like apple silicon or Raspberry Pi is not supported)
-> - pinning the pod by architecture is not configurable yet (requires modification of the operator-code to pin the generated deployment).
-Hence, setups with heterogeneus os architectures, pods may fail.

 # Xyna Microservice Environment in Kubernetes
 This helm chart imports a Custom Resource Definition "XynaFactoryService" in an kubernetes cluster.